 The planning permit process is not always straightforward.
 If neighbours object to the proposed works it may be difficult to secure a permit for your project.

 A planning permit may impose conditions on the work and may require modifications to the proposed building design.
-It is important to ascertain whether a planning permit is required before commencing any building work.
-Consult your local council if you are not sure.
+It is important to ask your local council whether a planning permit is required before commencing any building work.